Reconciling Overt Bias and Hidden Bias in Sensitivity Analysis for Matched Observational Studies: Sensitivity Analysis Informed by Post-Matching Overt Bias

-To get the worst-case (maximal) $p$-value from the worst-case (minimal) squared deviate under the fact that the treatment information $\mathbf{Z}$ was used twice (one in post-matching balance assessment and one in outcome testing), there exist two general perspectives (\citealp{rosenbaum2020design, rosenbaum2023sensitivity}).
-The first perspective prioritizes rigorous type-I error rate control.
-Under this perspective, because we used $\mathbf{Z}$ in both the balance test $S$ and the outcome test $T$, we adjust for multiplicity (e.g., using the Bonferroni adjustment) and set our worst-case $p$-value $p^{*}=2(1-\alpha^{\prime})\{1-\Phi(\sqrt{d^{*}})\}+\alpha^{\prime}$.
-Meanwhile, under this perspective, for any studies that adopted the conventional Rosenbaum-type sensitivity analysis, as long as they have conducted any confounder balance assessments or balance tests after matching (which is typically the case), the same multiplicity issue needs to be adjusted because the treatment information $\mathbf{Z}$ was used in both balance assessment and outcome analysis, and the downstream outcome analysis is conditional on that the matched dataset passed the balance assessment or test.
-In this case, because $d^{*}\geq d_{*}$, our new formulation (\ref{eqn: fractional program}) uniformly outperforms the conventional formulation in the sense that, under the same multiplicity adjustment method and the same level $\alpha^{\prime}$ allocated for balance assessment, the worst-case $p$-value $p^{*}$ based on $d^{*}$ is no larger than the worst-case $p$-value based on $d_{*}$.
-We will take this perspective during the rest of the paper.
-The second perspective is to treat balance assessment as an exploratory analysis and not adjust for multiplicity during outcome testing.
-In this case, because $d^{*}\geq d_{*}$, our new formulation (\ref{eqn: fractional program}) also results in uniformly more informative $p$-values than those reported by the conventional formulation.
+\textit{\textbf{Step 3: Combining the results from Steps 1 and 2 to obtain the final $p$-value reported by our proposed framework.}} For notational convenience, let event $A=\{\text{the true } \mathbf{p}\in \Delta_{1-\alpha^{\prime}}\}$, and let $p_{A}^{*}$ denote the worst-case (maximal) $p$-value over $\mathbf{p}\in \Lambda_{\Gamma}\cap \Delta_{1-\alpha^{\prime}}$, that is, the conditional worst-case $p$-value under the Rosenbaum bounds constraint given that event $A$ holds.
+In Steps 1 and 2, we established that $\lim_{I\rightarrow \infty}\text{pr}(A \mid \mathcal{Z}, \mathbf{X}, \mathbf{U})=1-\alpha^{\prime}$ and that $p^{*}_{A}\simeq 2\{1-\Phi(\sqrt{d^{*}})\}$ as $I\rightarrow \infty$.
+To obtain the final $p$-value reported by our framework from the conditional worst-case $p$-value $p^{*}_{A}$ (i.e., the maximal $p$-value over nuisance parameters $\mathbf{p}$ restricted to a confidence set), there are two general perspectives, both discussed in Section 5.2 of \citet{rosenbaum2023sensitivity}.
+The first perspective emphasizes rigorous Type-I error control.
+Under this perspective, because our sensitivity analysis procedure involves two hypothesis tests, the balance test $S$ used to construct the confidence set $\Delta_{1-\alpha^{\prime}}$ in Step 1 and the outcome test $T$ used to compute the conditional worst-case $p$-value $p^{*}_{A}$, we follow \citet{berger1994p} and apply a Bonferroni adjustment to account for multiplicity.
+Specifically, the final $p$-value reported by our framework is obtained by summing two terms: (i) the probability of event $A$ multiplied by the conditional worst-case $p$-value given $A$, which asymptotically equals $(1-\alpha^{\prime})\times 2\{1-\Phi(\sqrt{d^{*}})\}$ by Steps 1 and 2; and (ii) the probability that event $A$ does not occur, which asymptotically equals $\alpha^{\prime}$ by Step 1.
+Accordingly, we define $p^{*}=2(1-\alpha^{\prime})\{1-\Phi(\sqrt{d^{*}})\}+\alpha^{\prime}$ (see Remark~\ref{rem: another derivation for p*} in Appendix B for an alternative interpretation of this formula).
+Moreover, under this perspective, for studies that adopt conventional Rosenbaum-type sensitivity analyses, the same multiplicity issue arises whenever any confounder (covariate) balance assessments or balance tests are conducted after matching (which is typically the case), as the downstream outcome test is implicitly conditional on the matched dataset passing such assessments.
+In this setting, because $d^{*}\geq d_{*}$, our proposed formulation in~(\ref{eqn: fractional program}) uniformly improves upon the conventional formulation in the sense that, under the same multiplicity adjustment method and the same allocation level $\alpha^{\prime}$ for balance assessment, the resulting worst-case $p$-value $p^{*}$ based on $d^{*}$ is no larger than the worst-case $p$-value based on $d_{*}$.
+We adopt this perspective throughout the remainder of the manuscript.
+The second perspective treats balance assessment or test as exploratory and therefore does not adjust for multiplicity in the outcome analysis (e.g., by directly setting $p^{*}=p^{*}_{A}$); under this perspective as well, because $d^{*}\geq d_{*}$, our formulation~(\ref{eqn: fractional program}) yields uniformly more informative $p$-values than those produced by the conventional approach.